Rutatu/Spatial_analytics_exam_project_2021/README.md

 # Spatial_analytics_exam_project_2021

-This repository if for the Spatial analytics exam paper.
+This repository is for the Spatial analytics exam paper.
 It contains data and data preprocessing and analysis script as R Markdown file.
 The project´s idea and goals are briefly described below.
 Analysis was done using CHC-hosted RStudioCloud server (Version 1.3.1073) as well as RStudio 1.4.1106 software installed locally.